 Nocking the arrow: Archers with limited hand movement, can request assistance with placing the arrow onto the bowstring.

-Drawing and releasing the bowstring: Drawing the bow requires arm strength and grip.
-If you are unable to draw back the bowstring without assistance, you can request help from a coach or volunteer or use one of the common draw and release adaptations below.
+Drawing and releasing the bowstring: Drawing the bowstring requires arm strength and grip.
+If you are unable to draw back the bowstring without assistance, you can request help from a coach or volunteer or use one of the common equipment adaptations below:

-Finger Tabs: For archers with limited grip, finger tabs and gloves can help.
+Finger Tabs: For archers with limited grip, finger tabs or quad gloves can help.
 Finger tabs are a flat leather device that fits between the finger and bowstring.

-Bow Stands: Another adaptation is a bow stand which helps hold the bow so the archer can focus on just pulling back the string.
+Bow Stands: Another adaptation is a bow stand which helps hold the bow so the archer can focus on just pulling back the bowstring.

-Mouth Tabs: For archers who have lost the use of an arm, a mouth tab can be used to draw back the string.
-The tab attaches permanently to the bowstring and is held between the archer’s teeth while drawing holding and releasing.
+Mouth Tabs: For archers who have lost the use of an arm, a mouth tab can be used to draw back the bowstring.
+The mouth tab attaches permanently to the bowstring and is held between the archer’s molar teeth while drawing, holding and releasing the bowstring.

-Mechanical Releases: For archers who use a compound bow, a mechanical release aid using a trigger mechanism can assist with the release of the bowstring.
+Mechanical Releases: For archers who use a compound bow, a mechanical release aid with a trigger mechanism can assist with the release of the bowstring.

-Arrow Retrieval: For archers that have difficulties walking or, a volunteer can be assigned to assist with arrow retrieval at the end of each round.
+Arrow Retrieval: For archers that have difficulties walking a volunteer or agent can be assigned to assist with arrow retrieval at the end of each round.

 Now that you’ve taken your first show, you might wonder, how do I count up my score?
 Scoring in target archery competitions is fairly simple.
 Each target features 10 scoring rings divided among five colors, and the closer to the center of the target the higher the score.
 Working from outside in, the two outer-most white rings are worth 1 and 2 points, the next two black rings are worth 3 and 4 points, next up are two blue rings worth 5 and 6 points, then comes two red rings worth 7 and 8 points and finally the two gold center rings are worth 9 and 10 points.
-If you hit the line between two circles, you use the points associated with the circle closer to the center.
+If you hit the line between two circles, you use the points associated with the circle of higher point value.

 While aiming your arrow and hitting the target is important, it is equally important that archers can safely draw down in case of an emergency on the range.
-Each range has a set of whistle calls that let archers know when they should approach the shooting line, when it is safe to shoot at the target and in the case of an emergency, when they should release their arrows and back away from the shooting area.
-Archers should practice this motion so that they can be ready to safely draw down without sending their arrow into the field.
+Each range has a set of whistle commands that let archers know when they should approach the shooting line, when it is safe to shoot at the target and in the case of an emergency, when they should release their arrows and back away from the shooting area.
+Archers should practice this motion so that they can be ready to safely draw down without releasing the bowstring.

 Ready to take your shot?
 Find a local Move United Member Organization that provides adaptive archery instruction.

-Don’t have a chapter near you?
-Visit USA Archery to find a range near you.
-If they don’t have an adaptive program, speak to an instructor and provide them with the Adaptive Archery Instructor Manual to help integrate yourself into the program.
+Don’t have a Move United chapter near you?
+Visit the USA Archery Coach Locator or Club Locator to find a coach or club near you.
+USA Archery coaches are familiar with the Adaptive Archery Instructor Manual and Adaptive Archery Video Series and can help you to participate in any USA Archery program.
 Also, check out the Paralympic Club Directory.

 In partnership with USA Archery and the Department of Veterans Affairs, Move United has produced an Adaptive Archery Instructor Manual.
-Designed as a complement to the USA Archery coach’s certification, this manual will explain the various teaching techniques and adaptations required to help integrate an athlete with a disability into a new or existing archery program.
+Designed as a complement to the USA Archery coach’s certification program.
+This manual explains the various teaching techniques and adaptations required to help integrate an athlete with a disability into a new or existing archery program.